MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/web-server/xbox-one-web-server-quickstart-guide.md

 19. Copy the resulting files in your output folder from Step 16 to the C:\\SampleService\\ folder on your server.

-## Configuring IIS and running the sample website
+## Configuring IIS and running the sample website <a name="configure-sample-website">

 Before the console will be able to talk to your web server, you'll have to configure your service in IIS.
 For simplicity, first start with running the SimpleAuthService sample.
 The following steps will help you set up an HTTP/HTTPS web service through IIS for that sample.